-You can specify the last portion of the disk partition pathname (as shown) or the full pathname. xlv\make accepts disk partitions that are of types xlv, sfx, and efs.
-You can use other partition types, such as lvol, by specifying the -force option; for example, ve -force dks0d2s7. xlv\make automatically changes the partition type to xlv.
+You can specify the last portion of the disk partition pathname (as shown) or the full pathname. xlv_make accepts disk partitions that are of types "xlv," "xfs," and "efs."
+You can use other partition types, for example "lvol," by giving the -force option, for example, ve -force dks0d2s7. xlv_make automatically changes the partition type to "xlv."

-7. Indicate that you are finished specifying the objects:
+7. Tell xlv_make that you are finished specifying the objects:

-'''

-xlv_make> end

-Object specification completed
+xlv_make> end Object specification completed

-'''

-8. Review the objects that you specified:
+8. Review the objects that you've specified:

-xlv\make> show
+xlv_make> show